PaulKinlan/paul.kinlan.me/content/2018-04-15-share-target-api.markdown

 reciveve 'shares' (Intent.ACTION_SEND in Android parlance), the Web Share Target let's your web site (or PWA) say 'I want to play in that game too'.

+I'm pretty pleased to say that this work is now available in Chrome on Android.

 The Web Share Target API is a small API that you define in your Web App Manifest.
 If you have ever used `registerProtocolHandler` you will see that it's not a million miles away &mdash; you define a URL template that has a number of